Fantasia (performance): Fantasia in Morocco (Tbourida)

 There are frequent Tbourida festivals (moussems) and cultural events in Morocco.
 Tbourida is also performed during national holidays and agricultural events.

-The performance consists of an odd number of horse riders, all wearing traditional clothes, usually carrying a copy of the Quran and a sword, who charge along a straight track called Mahrak, at the same speed so as to form a line, and then at the end of the charge (about two hundred meters) fire into the sky using old muskets or muzzle-loading rifles.
-The difficulty of the performance is in synchronizing the movement of the horses during acceleration of the charge, and especially in firing the guns simultaneously so that one single shot is heard.
-The horses were bred from the Arabian and Barb breeds or a mixture of the two.
-The riders are led by a Mokaddem in the center of the troupe, usually a more experienced rider, who coordinates the rest of the troupe's movements.
-A Tbourida show consists of two parts, the Hadda and the Talqa.
+The performance consists of an odd number of horse riders, all wearing traditional clothes, usually carrying a copy of the Quran and a sword, who charge along a straight track called a mahrak, at the same speed to form a line, and then at the end of the charge (about two hundred meters), discharge muskets or muzzle-loading rifles into the air.
+The difficulty of the performance is in synchronizing the movement of the horses during acceleration of the charge, especially in firing the guns simultaneously so that one single shot is heard.
+The horses were bred from Arabian and Barb breeds or a mixture.
+The riders are led by a muqaddam ("boss") in the center of the troupe, usually a more experienced rider, who coordinates the rest of the troupe's movements.
+A Tbourida show consists of two parts, the hadda and the talqa.

-The SOREC was created in 2003 as a public enterprise under the Ministry of Agriculture and Fisheries to promote and preserve the practice of Fantasia and Tbourida in Morocco, according to the SOREC, there are about a thousand registered Fantasia troupes.
+The SOREC (Société Royale d’Encouragement du Cheval, engl.
+Royal Horse Promotion Society) was created in 2003 as a public enterprise under the Ministry of Agriculture and Fisheries to promote and preserve the practice of Fantasia and Tbourida in Morocco, according to the SOREC, there are about a thousand registered Fantasia troupes.
 Fantasia troupes are also represented by the Royal Moroccan Equestrian Federation (FRSME).
-There has been 21 registered moussems for 309 troupes in the year 2014.
+There were 21 registered moussems for 309 troupes in 2014.

 Every year, about 330 Moroccan troupes compete for the Hassan II National Tbourida Trophy in El Jadida during the Week of the Horse promoted by the FRSME in Rabat, Morocco.
 They qualify for the finals through regionally organized competitions through the Federation and SOREC.

-Tbourida was inscribed in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2021 during the 16th session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, following an joint application filed in 2019 by the Ministry of Culture, the SOREC and 4 local Tbourida associations.
+Tbourida was inscribed in the UNESCO Intangible Cultural Heritage Lists in 2021 during the 16th session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, following a joint application filed in 2019 by the Ministry of Culture, the SOREC and 4 local Tbourida associations.

 Moroccan artists such as Hassan El Glaoui have prolifically produced artwork featuring Moroccan riders and horses.